 – Small Company.

-The following companies are not required to file form DPT-3 or are given exceptions from the same:
+The following companies are not required to file Form DPT-3 or are exempt from the same:

 – Government Company